Mexico Travel Guide

 When to visit Mexico

 The best time to visit Mexico depends on where you want to go and what you want to do while there.
-After all, the country has stunning beaches on both the Atlantic and Pacific coast and mountainous areas in the interior.
+After all, the country has stunning beaches on both the Atlantic and Pacific coasts and mountainous areas in the interior.

 Generally speaking, the best time is the dry season from December to April.
 During this time, you can expect little rain, which makes it the ideal time for a beach getaway.
 However, it is also the time when tourist hotspots are the most crowded.
 Especially March and April are crowded, as students flock to Mexico to enjoy their spring break.